-Full of history, characterful cafes, local butchers, bakeries and shops, there’s plenty to explore and also to support some fantastic local businesses.
-All close by to our luxury holiday cottages across North Yorkshire, these are our favourite beauty spots to visit…
+Full of history, characterful cafes, local butchers, bakeries and boutique shops, there’s plenty to explore and support some fantastic local businesses.
+All close to our luxury holiday cottages, here are our top 10 market towns to visit in North Yorkshire…

-Richmond is one of Britain’s most beautiful market towns, with its 11th century castle, fine historic building, large cobbled market place and many hidden corners making it a treasure trove for visitors.
+Richmond, North Yorkshire is one of Britain’s most beautiful market towns, with its 11th-century castle, fine historic building, large cobbled market place and many hidden corners making it a treasure trove for visitors.
 You’ll find a good choice of pubs and plenty of places to eat, as well as shops to stock up on essentials and gifts, and of course, miles of the best walking and mountain bike country in England.

 Be sure to visit the grand Norman Richmond Castle – set in the heart of the town, from there you can take a stroll around the castle walls, walk along the riverside and take in the falls, which are particularly stunning after a rainy day, then follow the trail along to Richmond Bridge where you can reward yourself with a treat from the award-winning bakery found in The Station, a stunning riverside Victorian railway building.

 There are a number of interesting walks around Richmond, why not try the Drummer Boy Walk for some spectacular views of the River Swale, the Batts and the Castle.
 On Saturdays make sure you don’t miss the Saturday Market, with local produce to be enjoyed in your luxury holiday cottage.